 “A lesson from Manavodaya is that a real paradigm shift has to include a shift in the power dynamic - from the bureaucratic centre of an organisation to individuals finding their own solutions for themselves.
 For an individual to take greater control they need knowledge - not just learning what potential services are out there, but learning from peers about how others are finding solutions.
 For this to happen people need to come together and learn from each other’s experience and perspectives.
 The role of the ‘professional’ is transformed into that of ‘facilitator’ the innovators being the people themselves.
 This is the true paradigm shift.”

-Pete currently works as a social work manager for Aberdeen City Council in Scotland.
+Pete is CEO of the Partners for Inclusion Group.
 He is a Director of Manavodaya International UK and is a board member of In Control Scotland.